SoftwareEngineeringDaily/softwareengineeringdaily.github.io/_docs/Frontend/gettingstarted.md

 ### Testing
 >Pull requests must have some testing around them.
 Don’t be afraid to ask for help with writing tests!

-#### End-to-end Browser Testing
-We use [Nightwatch](http://nightwatchjs.org/gettingstarted) to write end-to-end browser tests.
-Nightwatch is powered by Selenium, a common testing tool.